-HA instance component configuration haInstances.<ha-instance>.components.<component> can override global level component configurations components.<component> Any configuration you can find in components.<component> level can be overridden in haInstances.<ha-instances.<ha-instance>.components.
+• HA instance component configuration haInstances.<ha-instance>.components.<component> can override global level component configurations components.<component>.
+Any configuration you can find in components.<component> level can be overridden in haInstances.<ha-instance>.components.<component> level.
+For example, in this configuration:

-App Server on lpar2a HA instance will not be started.
-On lpar2b HA instance, it will be started but on port 28544.
+App Server on 1par2a HA instance will not be started.
+On 1par2b HA instance, it will be started but on port 28544.